The Essential Guide to Business Surveillance

 Your surveillance system becomes even more powerful when it works with your other security components.
 Integrating your systems creates a smarter, more responsive safety net for your business.
 This connected approach gives you a complete view of what’s happening on your property, helping you respond faster to any event, from an unauthorized entry to a fire alarm.
 It turns individual tools into a cohesive solution that protects your property, employees, and assets.

-Connect to Your Access Control System
+Linking with Your Access Control System

 Pairing your surveillance system with access control is a game-changer for managing who comes and goes.
 When someone uses a key card or code, the system can show you the live video of that doorway, allowing you to instantly verify the right person is entering.
 This creates a clear visual record of every entry and exit, which is an effective way to prevent unauthorized access and simplify incident investigations.
 You’ll see exactly who opened a door and when, adding a powerful layer of accountability to your security.

-Link with Your Fire and Safety Alarms
+Pairing with Your Fire and Safety Alarms

 Connecting your visual monitoring equipment to your fire alarm services provides critical context during an emergency.
 When a smoke or heat detector is triggered, an integrated system can provide a live video feed of the area.
 This visual information is invaluable for first responders, allowing them to assess the situation before they arrive.
 After the event, a video record can be essential for insurance claims and understanding what happened.
 It transforms a simple alarm into a detailed, actionable report that helps protect your people and property more effectively.